santalexander2/HOMEWORK-VPC-2/README.md

                     - Leave the Tenancy as "default."
                     - Optionally, add tags for better organization.

 2. To create subnets in AWS, follow these steps:

 a.
-Go to the left-side bar and click on "Subnets," then select "Create Subnets."
+Go to the left-side bar and click on "Subnets," then click "Create Subnets."
 b.
 Choose the relevant VPC where you want to create the subnets.
 c.
 In the create window:
                         - Type the subnet name.